Pony-Driland/Website/server/tiny-chat/connection/messageManager.md

 - `roomId` must be a valid string.
 - `canZero` must be a boolean.
 - Dice sides must be integers ≥ 2.
-- If `sameSides` is `true`, only the first value in the `dice` array is used as the number of sides.
-- If `sameSides` is `false`, each dice in the array is rolled individually.

 **Skin Fallback:**